Simonhajd/Sticktility/journal.md

 June 5:

 I spent a while today figuring out how the buttons can work through the case.
 I decided on having "extenders" reach down to press the buttons, and thin connectors to join them with the case.
 I added an extender on the inside, and on the outside shell.
+This took a lot longer than expected as my timeline was very messed up and when I went back to add them, i essentially had to redo the cap design.
 I also realized I needed supports for the OLED screen, so I used some profiles and extrusions to make small printable pieces to supoprt that, that seamlessly fit into the supports I made for the pcb board.
 (They all work together structurally now.)

 ![Screenshot 2025-06-25 at 5 25 19 PM](https://github.com/user-attachments/assets/30838abb-d30d-432a-a2eb-0a5e84acc7e7)
 ![Screenshot 2025-06-25 at 5 26 15 PM](https://github.com/user-attachments/assets/48522985-ba79-4135-ab17-1316b60b150f)